Tennessee State Route 62: Morgan and Roane counties

 In Morgan County, SR 62 enters the Eastern Time Zone, leaving farmland and becoming very curvy (and becoming Nashville Highway) as it heads east through the mountains of the Cumberland Plateau.
 It passes through Chestnut Ridge before it intersects the southern end of SR 329 south of Deer Lodge and continues east to intersect with SR 298.
 SR 62 continues eastward and goes through Lancing and becomes even curvier, before coming to an intersection with US 27/SR 29 (Morgan County Highway) north of Wartburg.
 It becomes concurrent with US 27/SR 29 and widens into a four-lane highway before entering Wartburg.
 They then pass just east of downtown before SR 62 separates from US 27/SR 29 and continues southeast (as Knoxville Highway) as a four-lane and then exits Wartburg.
 SR 62 continues southeast and narrows to a two-lane before entering Joyner.
 The highway continues through Joyner, which is mainly farmland, and then junctions with SR 116 west of Petros before entering Stephens.
 It goes through Stephens and then goes through a short mountain pass (locally known as Stephens Mountain) before passing through Coalfield to enter Oliver Springs and crosses into Roane County.

 SR 62 almost immediately has an intersection between SR 61 (Tri County Boulevard/Harvey H. Hannah Memorial Highway) and SR 330, with it becoming concurrent with SR 61.
-They then bypasses downtown to the north and east as a four-lane and enters Anderson County.
+They then bypasses downtown to the north and east as a four-lane and enter Anderson County.